pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_objects.md

-# PubNub C# SDK – App Context (Objects v2)
+# App Context API – C# SDK (Condensed)

-Use App Context to store and manage user/channel metadata and membership information.
-All calls are async and should be wrapped in `try/catch`.
+Use App Context (Objects v2) to read/write metadata for users (UUIDs), channels, memberships, and members.
+All methods are async/fluent and should be wrapped in `try/catch`.
+If SDK parameters are invalid, an exception is thrown; server/network issues are returned inside `PNStatus`.

 ```csharp
 try {